 English Poet John Donne first entered my life as an awkward student of English Language at High School.
-Donne’s poetry was a real stretch to comprehend and yet amongst the poetry chosen by our teacher were some pieces that were intimate enough to stir testosterone-charged teenage boys.
+Donne’s poetry was a real stretch to comprehend.
+Yet, amongst the poetry selected by the class teacher were some pieces that were intimate enough to stir testosterone-charged teenage boys.
 Take for example one of his most famous poems that opens with a chastisement to the sun.
 Donne’s chastisement is in response to the sun’s disturbance of him and his lover:

 The Sun Rising

 In the first stanza, Donne recognises that as a member of the human race he is seen by God as under original sin – the sin of Adam and Eve.
 It is Donne’s sin even “though it were done before”.
 Donne begs that God will forgive him that sin.
 The first stanza then draws attention to how Donne continues to sin in his own right.
 The first stanza then concludes that there is even more sin.

 Things look grim at this point.
 Donne is acknowledging his stain of both original sin and ongoing sin.
 Yet, he still begs God to hear him more for other sin.